 In the lab scenario, we are able to record data of different fruits from more viewpoints compared to the greenhouse scenario.
 For each fruit, we collect the RGB-D frames by manually moving the camera around the fruit and trying to obtain as many viewpoints as possible.
-Afterwards, we repeat the process with the handheld LiDAR scanner covering the complete fruit.
-We want to highlight that it was not possible to scan the fruit with the different sensors at the same time, since the camera has a minimum range of 30 cm while the handheld LiDAR scanner operates at a closer range, i.e., 10 cm on average.
+Afterwards, we repeat the process with the LiDAR covering the complete fruit.
+We want to highlight that it was not possible to scan the fruit with the different sensors at the same time, since the camera has a minimum range of 30 cm while the LiDAR operates at a closer range, i.e., 10 cm on average.